bentogomes19/ExchangeRateGUI-API/README.md

 ## Funcionalities

-> Use this application to be informed about the exchange Rate in real time.
+> Use this application to be informed about the exchange Rate.

+> This API doesn't support updates in real time.
+(24 Hour Updates) last day update: oct 9

 > Select in the first Combo Box the first currency.